-Generally, DSL and cable broadband connections will give the best results and should be favoured over 3G/4G, satellite, and other wireless connection types.
+Generally, DSL and cable broadband connections will give the best results and should be favoured over 3G/4G, satellite, and other wireless (wifi) connection types.

 Available bandwidth (download and upload 'Speed') alone doesn't indicate a connection's suitability for VoIP calling.
 Latency, Jitter and Packet Loss are also very important.